Some 'Cheaper' Health Plans Have Surprising Costs

 The North Carolina Blue Cross Blue Shield "My Choice" policies aim to change the way doctors and hospitals are paid by limiting reimbursement for services to 40 percent above what Medicare would pay.
 The plan has no specific network of doctors and hospitals.

 This approach "puts you in control to see the doctor you want," the insurer says on its website.
 The plan is available to individuals who buy their own insurance and to small businesses with one to 50 employees.
-It's aimed particularly at consumers who cannot afford ACA plans, says Austin Vevurka, a spokesman for the insurer.
+It's aimed at consumers who cannot afford ACA plans, says Austin Vevurka, a spokesman for the insurer.
 The policies are not sold on the ACA's insurance marketplace, but can be purchased off-exchange from brokers.

 With that freedom, however, consumers also have the responsibility to shop around for providers who will accept that amount of reimbursement for their services.
 Consumers who don't shop — or can't because their medical need is an emergency — may get "balance-billed" by providers who are unsatisfied with the flat amount the plan pays.

-"There's an incentive to comparison-shop, to find a provider who accepts the benefit," says Vevurka.
+"There's an incentive to comparison-shop to find a provider who accepts the benefit," says Vevurka.

-The cost of balance bills range widely, but could be thousands of dollars in the case of hospital care.
+The cost of balance bills range widely but could be thousands of dollars in the case of hospital care.
 Consumer exposure to balance bills is not capped by the ACA for out-of-network care.

 "There are a lot of people for whom a plan like this would present financial risk," says Levin-Scherz.